shafiquejamal/files_for_automated_django_setup/README.md

     /etc/init.d/nginx restart
     sudo uwsgi --emperor /etc/uwsgi/vassals --uid vagrant --gid vagrant

-You should be able to access the server using the following url:
+You should be able to access the server on your host machine using the following url:

     https://localhost:8443

 ## Some aspects you might want to configure, after the install

-You access the server using the following url:
+You access the server on your host machine using the following url:

     https://localhost:8443